Kkevsterrr/geneva_website/content/posts/iran-whitelister.md

 As of time of writing, the whitelister is still in effect from all of our vantage points within Iran.

 {{% callout color="gray" emoji="" %}}
-All of our experiments were performed across five vantage points in Iran; four in various networks in Tehran and one in Zanjan to machines we controlled in Amazon EC2 and DigitalOcean.
+All of our experiments were performed across six vantage points in Iran, located in Isfahan, Razavi Khorasan, Fars, Tehran, and Zanjan to machines we controlled in Microsoft Azure, Amazon EC2, and DigitalOcean.
 While this is representative, it is possible that we are not seeing the full picture; if you would like to help broaden our measurements, please contact us.
 {{% /callout %}}

 ---